Dorothy Patrick: Career

 For several summer seasons Patrick was also seen on stage at the La Jolla Playhouse.
 One summer she co-starred opposite Howard Duff in Anniversary Waltz; another season playing "Mrs. Miniver."
 Her last movies were in 1955 as Dorothy Davis Patrick at 20th Century Fox: Violent Saturday (1955) as the wife of Victor Mature and The View from Pompey's Head (1955) with Richard Egan and Dana Wynter.That same year, Patrick took a hiatus from Hollywood to raise her two adolescent sons back East in Short Hills, a New Jersey suburb of New York City.

 Returning to Hollywood in 1961 and up for a few parts on television, she found her creative niche appearing with the Leontovich Theatre in West Hollywood for several seasons while a real estate agent in Beverly Hills.
 A working, lifelong Screen Actors Guild actress, Patrick appeared in more than 35 motion picture films and television productions.

 Personal life

 In 1939, Patrick married professional hockey player Lynn Patrick in Manhattan.
-Her son from this marriage was Lester Lee Patrick (1940–1996).
+That marriage produced one son, Lester Lee Patrick (1940–1996).
+The couple divorced.